 The research question concerns the relationship between representativity of accounting information and managers' thinking.
 Both in the sense how opportunities and profitable decisions are justified, but also about what meaning people ascribe to accounting information.
-The notion >representativity< is used as a notion for the ability to represent something (the possibility to close the representation and the closure's appropriateness as representing what it purports to represent).
-Representativity is therefore concerned with the object-representation relationship (where the object can be material or immaterial, e.g. an accounting standard followed).
-Thus, by studying representativity of accounting information the thesis will provide insight into representational faithfulness of accounting information and its consequences for mangers' decision making and control.
+The notion >representativity" is used as a notion for the ability to represent something (the possibility to close the representation and the closure's appropriateness as representing what it purports to represent).
+Representativity is therefore concerned with the object-representation relationship (where the object can be material or immaterial, e.g. an accounting information the thesis will provide insight into representativity of accounting information the thesis will provide insight into representational faithfulness of accounting information and its consequences for mangers' decision making and control.